 Nursing homes play an increasingly vital role within the health care continuum.
 Over 200,000 Canadians currently reside in long-term care (LTC) homes and an additional 400,000 residents will likely require LTC beds by 2038.
 However, despite the increasing frailty of LTC residents over the past 20 years, the quality of care delivered to residents has remained inconsistent and sub-optimal across North America.
-Challenges facing medical staff in long-term care, which may include limited training, limited time to devote to residents, limited supply of geriatric specialists and general dissatisfaction with the system or renumeration model, contribute to these inconsistencies at the cost of residents' well-being.
+Challenges facing medical staff in long-term care, which may include limited training, limited time to devote to residents, limited supply of geriatric specialists and general dissatisfaction with the system or remuneration model, contribute to these inconsistencies at the cost of residents' well-being.

 We are conducting a study that examines staff organization within nursing homes, including: physician staff, nursing staff, and personal support workers.
 We hope to understand opportunities and gaps in existing care models.